HeGowen/CMPA/README.md

 Build (Packaging)
 - `npm run dist` — builds Windows NSIS installer and portable.
+- Pre-check runs automatically (`predist`): verifies vendor assets and models exist.
+If missing, it fails with guidance.
 - Ensure vendor assets and models exist on disk before building (see Assets).

 Assets